- 7 Best Gas Pressure Washers Reviews

 Are Gas Pressure Washers Better Than Electric Ones?

 The answer to that will depend on the purpose you have for the power washer.
-For example, some people believe that a gas pressure washer is one of the best things that they could go for, whereas others believe that electric power washers are among the most convenient ones.
+For example, some people believe that a gas pressure washer is one of the best things that they could go for, whereas others believe that top rated electric pressure washers are among the most convenient ones.

 To determine which product is the better option for you, we will take a closer look at their features and see which one performs best in each category.

 Granted, some models are better; after all, you are paying more for a reason.
 However, a higher price does not automatically translate into better quality.
 Look at the bigger picture and the overall performance to determine if a device is good for you or not.

 When it comes to differences between gas pressure washers and electric models, we must mention their design and build quality.
 Most of the time, you will see manufacturers using high-quality builds for gas units – but this is something that will come at a cost.

 This usually happens because gas power washers are intended for commercial use, whereas electric models are generally used for residential purposes.
 While not every electric washer will receive bad reviews based on their build quality, there are various customers that complain about their durability.
 If you intend to use one for commercial cleaning, then you might find that it is relatively risky to use.

 With pressure washers, it can be relatively difficult to work out the cleaning power of the unit.
 You need to consider the GPM, the PSI – and these two multiplied will lead to your Cleaning Unit (CU).
 The higher the CU will be, the faster you will be able to get the cleaning done.

 When it comes to electric devices, the average PSI stands between 1,300 and 1,700 – although you may find units that can go slightly higher than that.
 As for the GPM, it is usually between 1.4 and 1.5 – which is why the CU for electric units is typically between 5,000 and 10,000 CU.